hermes-apps/hermes-bingo/README.md

 Set up steps:
 - Clone repository
-- run `npm install` in the root folder
+- Run `npm install` in the root folder
+- Crate a `.env` file in the root folder of both frontend and backend folders, with the values `REACT_APP_IP=yourip` and `IP=yourip` respectively
-- Install mongoDB
+- Install MongoDB

 v1.0.0 features: